threefoldtech/js-sdk/docs/wiki/marketplace/deployment.md

     ```

     which means pools are not synced across different machines by default.
-    note: make sure to use different idnetities for the server if you deploy separate machines using the same explorer.
+    note: make sure to use different identities for the server if you deploy separate machines using the same explorer.

 - Over Provisioning: